codebase-frontend-library/codebase-4/src/docs/8-alpinejs-components/alpinejs-modals.md

   </div>
 </div>

-“Click away to dismiss” capability is here accomplished by adding an invisible an Alpine click on the backdrop inside the modal (simply a DIV with class `.backdrop backdrop-shaded`) – but add it _before_ the modal content, so that the modal content appears on a layer above the backdrop.

-(Best practice is to include a “Close” button in the modal content, but in this example 1b I want you to test the click-away function.)
+(Best practice is to include a “Close” button, but in this example I want you to try the click-away function.)

+The simplest Alpine modal consists of five units:

+* The Alpine modal control button (can be part of the same Alpine component, or in a separate component – see [example 1c](#modal-control-button-as-a-separate-component) below)
+* The `.modal-wrapper` element, containing three units:
+  * The `.backdrop`
+  * The `.modal-panel` element, containing:
+    * The Alpine modal-close button

+The above elements have minimal styling – just enough to make the modal work.
+The `.modal-control` and `.modal-close` classes need to be applied to HTML `<button>` elements.
+Put no other styling on the `.modal-wrapper` – it is used as a hidden “pocket” for your modal backdrop and panel when not activated.
+Style the `.modal-panel` how you like, e.g. using decoration utilities and/or layouts.

+The backdrop element is there to prevent user interaction with anything elsefor the purpose of adding a “click-away” to dismiss functionality.
+Think of the backdrop as a massive, full-screen button behind the modal panel, that a visitor can click on to dismiss the modal.

+By default, the `.backdrop` has no background color assigned (it is invisible), but you can add the modifier `.backdrop-shaded` to get the semi-transparent blurred black backdrop that most of these examples are using, or you can add `.backdrop-black` for a fully black backdrop, as you can see in the “lightbox” examples below.

-The backgdrop is placed inside the modal wrapper, _before the modal panel_ (so that it appears hehind the modal panel):
+The backdrop is placed inside the modal wrapper, _before_ the modal panel (so that it appears _behind_ the modal panel):

 ```html
 <div class="backdrop backdrop-shaded scroll-unlock" x-show.transition.opacity.duration.600ms="modal" @click="modal = false"></div>